Frequently Asked Questions

 Applicants can demonstrate competency in these foundation areas in a combination of ways.

-- Substantial work experience demonstrating mastery of a content area can be considered as preparation in a few areas.
+- Substantial work experience demonstrating mastery of a content area can be considered as preparation in some areas.

 - Completing the "MBA Foundation Modules."
 This can be used to satisfy all foundation requirements.
 These modules are on-demand and can be completed at your own pace.
 They also cost much less than all the college courses.
 You can contact us to learn more about these preparation modules at firstname.lastname@example.org.

 Yes.
-All MBA Options require a minimum undergraduate overall GPA of 2.75.
+You must have a minimum GPA of 2.75.
 When there are more applicants than seats in our programs we will always pick the most qualified students.
 This means that having a minimum score on any of the requirements does not assure admission.

 We will accept up to 6 hours of graduate level courses.
-They must be fairly recent.
 If these courses are graduate level business courses, they must be from an AACSB accredited institution.
 If in a non-business program (but related to business) graduate course electives may be accepted from an appropriately accredited institution.